 Yveta has an MA from Charles University in Slavic studies and has taught English and Czech.
 Her husband is from the USA and she has three children with dual nationalities.

-Karolina Jirelová, who worked for many years for NYU as an RA, is now the Student Life Coordinator in Residence.
+Karolina Jirelová, who worked for many years for NYU as an RA, is now the Music and Student Life Coordinator.
 She writes our weekly blog for students and produces promotion materials for the site.
 She is overseeing coordination of trips, events, student council, and the NYU Prague Now blog.
 Karolina has an MA in linguistics from the Department of English Language and Didactics at Charles University.

 Désirée is a clinical psychologist and the onsite Global Wellness Counselor at NYU Prague.
 She is responsible for addressing the mental health and wellness needs of students studying at NYU Prague by: providing clinical assessment, individual and group therapy, crisis intervention, facilitation of emergency mental health services, assisting students in obtaining psychiatric and/or specialty psychological services as needed, providing wellness education to students through presentations during orientation week, as well as offering and coordinating workshops throughout the semester in various areas of psychological wellness.